NethermindEth/dotnet-libp2p/docs/README.md

 - The `downChannel` is used to receive from and send data to the transport layer.
 - `context` holds information about local and remote peers.
 It allows more connections to be initiated within the current session.
+- The current implementation for IChannel is Nethermind.Libp2p.Core.Channel and supports reading and writing by multiple threads

 ### Further exploration
 - Add [logging and tracing](./logging-tracing.md)